This is a review of the new BA Club lounge at Gatwick South Terminal for British Airways and oneworld passengers which opened in February 2017.

 The toilets were still out of action so I was pointed towards the showers instead.
 There were a small number of showers but no one waiting.
 I was impressed with the showers and they were certainly better than those at T5 that have an NHS air about them!
 The rooms had a hairdryer, Elemis toiletries and a shaver socket.

 Overall I thought the lounge was a vast improvement on the old North lounges and much more spacious.
 Food seemed about the same but the selection of drinks seemed better even if the wine was a bit down-market.
+You can read about the new Club Europe catering in my Club Europe review here.

 You can see more on my You Tube channel: